sjagtap1803/RAG/README.md

 ## Features

+Note: Intel® Gaudi® AI Accelerators are referred to as "HPU" in the documentation.

 - Multi-Modal Data Ingestion for ingesting unstructured data
 - Preprocessing pipelines for cleaning, chunking, and embedding generation using language models
 - Vector Store Integration to store dense embeddings